 Whenever possible, the 'First, 'Last, and 'Range attributes should be used for loop termination.
 If the 'Length attribute must be used, then extra care should be taken to ensure that the length expression considers the starting index value for the array.

-C.33 Structured Programming [EWD]
+6.32 Structured Programming [EWD]

-C.33.1 Applicability to language
+6.32.1 Applicability to language

 Ada programs can exhibit many of the vulnerabilities noted in 6.33: leaving a loop at an arbitrary point, local jumps (goto), and multiple exit points from subprograms.